 After applying rate controls based on IP address, the Barracuda Email Security Service performs analysis on the IP address of email based on the following:

 Declaring an invalid "from" address is a common practice used by spammers.
-The Barracuda Email Security Service Sender Authentication layer uses a number of techniques on inbound mail to both validate the sender of an email message and apply policy, including domain name spoof protection, performing a DNS lookup of domain names and enforcing RFC 821 compliance.
+The Barracuda Email Security Service Sender Authentication layer uses a number of techniques on inbound mail to both validate the sender of an email message and apply policy.
 Sender Policy Framework (SPF) tracks sender authentication by having domains publish reverse MX records to display which machines are designated as mail sending machines for that domain.
 The recipient can check those records to make sure mail is coming from a designated sending machine.

 The most basic level of mail scanning is virus scanning.
 The Barracuda Email Security Service utilizes three layers of virus scanning and automatically decompresses archives for comprehensive protection.
 By utilizing virus definitions, Barracuda Email Security Service customers receive the best and most comprehensive virus and malware protection available.
 The three layers of virus scanning of inbound and outbound mail include: